 The trail became more lush after a couple hours.Our fingers got a little tingly and light headed but it was normal since we were up 12,000ft.
 We started taking our altitude sickness pills the day before we arrived in hopes we wouldn’t get affected.
 We took Diamox 125mg each morning of our hike.

 The trail was super dusty!
 I regret wearing my tennis shoes for day one and wished I wore my Ahnu boots!

 These cactus, tree, weed looking things can only be found on Kilimanjaro and a handful of other East African mountains.
 You will only find them above 14,000ft though this one was around 12,000ft!
 I am obsessed with tress so I was super pumped when I found out the rarity of these things!
 I forget what they called them but the proper name is, Dendrosenecio kilimanjari.
 Weird right?!
-Be sure to stay tuned for day two where were amongst 100’s of these racing 10-20+ feet!
+Check out day two where were amongst 100’s of these on my Birthday!

 We hiked about four hours and made it to Shira 2 Camp.
 We had a fast pace, they estimate the hike usually taking five hours.

 We sign in at each camp.
 It was cool to see where everyone else was from and what they did for a living.The porters had everything set up for us already!
 We slept in the North Face tent with 3inch pads, talk about luxury camping!We were officially above the clouds!Surprisingly, the porters had cell service!You can see Mount Meru, the fifth summit of Africa in the distance.
 We both were in awe staring at the peaks breaking through the clouds with the sunset glow.